jerry4174/ESP8266_MQTT_relay_switch_thermometer/README.md

 remote control of 4 relais with Message Queuing Telemetry Transport (MQTT).

 ## Purpose
-You have a second "summer" house.
-You can see in the net the temperature and humidity in a room.
+Remote switching of 4 electrical devices.
 Also you can switch on/off a heating.

 ## Built With
 ESP8266
 Relais JQC3F 5V DC
 Thermometer DHT22
+EMXQ MQTT Broker
+Mobile MQTT Client IoT MQTT (Android)
+PC MQTT Client MQTT Explorer (Windows)

 ## Getting Started
 Connect device as described in the wiring diagram 1.JPG.